Sleep debt: Sleep debt and obesity

-Epidemiological research has solidified the association between sleep debt and/or deprivation and obesity as a result of an elevated body mass index (BMI) through various ways such as disruptions in the hormones leptin and ghrelin that regulate appetite, higher food consumption and poor diets, and a decrease in overall calorie burning.
-However, in recent years, multimedia usage such as Internet and television consumption that play an active role in sleep deficit has also been linked to obesity by provoking unhealthy, sedentary lifestyles and habits as well as higher food consumption.
+Epidemiological research has solidified the association between sleep debt or deprivation and obesity as a result of an elevated body mass index (BMI) through various ways, such as disruptions in the hormones leptin and ghrelin that regulate appetite, higher food consumption and poor diets, and a decrease in overall calorie burning.
+However, in recent years, multimedia usages such as Internet and television consumption that play an active role in sleep deficit have also been linked to obesity by provoking unhealthy, sedentary lifestyles and habits, as well as higher food consumption.
 Moreover, work-related behaviors such as long working and commuting hours and irregular work timings such as during shift work also function as contributing factors to being overweight or obese as a result of shorter sleeping periods.
 In comparison to adults, children exhibit a more consistent association between sleep debt and obesity.

 Sleep debt and mortality

-Several studies have shown that sleep duration, specifically sleep deficit or shorter sleep duration, predicts mortality, whether it be weekdays or weekends.
-In people aged 65 years and younger, a daily sleep duration of 5 hours or less (amounting to a sleep deficit of 2 hours per day) during weekends correlated with a 52% higher mortality rate—as compared to a control group who slept for 7 hours.
+Several studies have shown that sleep duration, specifically sleep deficit or shorter sleep duration, predicts mortality, whether it be on weekdays or weekends.
+In people aged 65 years and younger, daily sleep duration of 5 hours or less (amounting to a sleep deficit of 2 hours per day) during weekends correlated with a 52% higher mortality rate—as compared to a control group who slept for 7 hours.
 Consistent weekday sleep debt exhibited a detrimental association with mortality and morbidity, but this effect was negated when compensated with long sleep during weekends.
-However, the harmful consequences of sleep debt over weekdays and weekends was not seen in individuals aged 65 years and older.
+However, the harmful consequences of sleep debt over weekdays and weekends were not seen in individuals aged 65 years and older.

 Scientific debate

 There is debate among researchers as to whether the concept of sleep debt describes a measurable phenomenon.
 The September 2004 issue of the journal Sleep contains dueling editorials from two leading sleep researchers, David F. Dinges and Jim Horne.
 A 1997 experiment conducted by psychiatrists at the University of Pennsylvania School of Medicine suggested that cumulative nocturnal sleep debt affects daytime sleepiness, particularly on the first, second, sixth, and seventh days of sleep restriction.

 In one study, subjects were tested using the psychomotor vigilance task (PVT).
 Different groups of people were tested with different sleep times for two weeks: 8 hours, 6 hours, 4 hours, and total sleep deprivation.
-Each day they were tested for the number of lapses on the PVT.
-The results showed that as time went by, each group's performance worsened, with no sign of any stopping point.
+Each day, they were tested for the number of lapses on the PVT.
+The results showed that, as time went by, each group's performance worsened, with no sign of any stopping point.
 Moderate sleep deprivation was found to be detrimental; people who slept 6 hours a night for 10 days had similar results to those who were completely sleep deprived for 1 day.